STS Chapter 1: Introduction to Science and Technology and Society

 Science and technology are global, but how they are used depends on the local context.
 Different countries solve problems in different ways.
 Global perspectives encourages examining how different cultures approach scientific inquiry and technological innovation.

-- Example: Countries like the Philippines adapt farming technologies to local weather and soil conditions.
+- Agriculture Example: Countries like the Philippines adapt farming technologies to local weather and soil conditions.
 Traditional farming methods in different countries (like permaculture in Australia or rice-fish farming in Asia) reflect diverse cultural values while addressing local environmental conditions.

 10. Imagining the Future (Sociotechnical Imaginaries)